Free & Same Day Ground Shipping | View Details

 Not All Pavers Are Created Equal

 Pavers are known for their durability and when compared with poured concrete slabs, they can hold up better even under extreme inclement weather conditions.
-They are relatively easy to maintain, but not all pavers are created equal and problems still persist!
+While they are relatively easy to maintain, not all pavers are created equal and problems still persist!

 There are many different manufacturers and paver composition varies.
 The types of pavers generally fall into three categories; brick, concrete, and natural stone.
 Shape, texture, and color vary widely amongst each type.
 One can also incorporate more than one type of paver to achieve a particular design.
 Which paver to choose from greatly depends on the project at hand and, personal taste, and budget.

-• Clay Brick Pavers – The most popular type of paver.
-Stain and color resistant.
+• Clay Brick Pavers – Considered the most elegant type of paver.
+They are fairly stain resistant and tend to resist color fading better, when compared to concrete pavers.
 Can be installed in a variety of patterns.
-Easy to install, but commonly more expensive to have installed due to smaller size.
-Compared to their counterparts, brick pavers are more susceptible to cracking, chipping, and crumbling.
+Easy to install, but commonly more expensive to have installed.
+Brick is a very durable material.

-• Concrete Pavers – Popular for commercial projects under high vehicular traffic areas.
+• Concrete Pavers – Popular for commercial projects and becoming more popular from residential appliaction.
 Come in various colors, shapes, and sizes.
-Have a high compressive strength (8,000 psi) making them less prone to chipping and cracking.
+Have a high compressive strength (8,000 psi).
 Hold up much better against deicing chemicals, and absorb less water (5%) compared to standard concrete (7–9%).
 Strength and porosity vary amongst manufacturers.
 Color fades under UV rays and surface traffic.

 • Stone Pavers – Broad term for different types of stone pavers; limestone, granite, bluestone, slate, and flagstone are popular choices.
 The natural look makes them popular for outdoor landscapes.
 Withstand the most extreme weather conditions.
 Cracking, pitting, spalling, and surface deterioration are of little concern.